panama69/RandomQuotes-K8s/Readme.md

 - Go to the deployment process
     - Add a DEPLOY RAW KUBERNETES YAML
         - Name: Create Random Quotes Secret
-        - Worker Pool: Use the local worker pool
+        - Worker Pool: Use the Local K8s Worker Pool
         - Use the execution container: `octopuslabs/k8s-workertools:1.29.0`
         - Role: Use the role from your k8s cluster
         - YAML Source: Git Repository